redhat-performance/badfish/README.md

 ## Scope
 Right now badfish is focused on managing Dell systems, but can potentially work with any system that supports the Redfish API.

-We're mostly concentrated programatically enforcing interface/device boot order to accomodate [TripleO](https://docs.openstack.org/tripleo-docs/latest/) based [OpenStack](https://www.openstack.org/) deployments while simultaneously allowing easy management and provisioning of those same systems via [The Foreman](https://theforeman.org/).
+We're mostly concentrated on programatically enforcing interface/device boot order to accomodate [TripleO](https://docs.openstack.org/tripleo-docs/latest/) based [OpenStack](https://www.openstack.org/) deployments while simultaneously allowing easy management and provisioning of those same systems via [The Foreman](https://theforeman.org/).

 ## Features
 * Toggle and save a persistent interface/device boot order on remote systems